10 Super Simple (almost painless) Ways to Eat Less Salt

 - Use only half of a seasoning pack.
 When cooking a packaged rice dish, for example, trim half the sodium by using only half of the seasonings.
 Chances are you that you won’t need anything more, but if your dish tastes a little flat, add some more herbs and spices from your spice rack or a squeeze of lemon.

 - Sprinkle MSG.
 I know you’re thinking that I must be crazy.
 After all, the S in MSG stands for sodium.
 In full disclosure, I learned some of this information at a sponsored conference, but I did my own fact checking and taste testing.
 The award-winning chef and TV personality Andrew Zimmern told us that using a home mix of 2/3 table salt to 1/3 MSG (you can get it in the product Accent) is an ideal way to enhance flavor.
 It lowers the sodium content by about 25% because MSG has less sodium than table salt.
-I admit that I was totally shocked by the flavor boost from a small amount MSG.
+I admit that I was totally shocked by the flavor punch from a small amount of MSG.
 The food doesn’t just taste like it has more salt; it tastes more flavorful in general.

 - Kindly make special requests.
 The following menu descriptors hint at high sodium levels: pickled, brined, barbecued, cured, smoked, soy sauce, miso and teriyaki sauce.
 But these do not guarantee that a food has sky-high sodium levels, and they may indeed be among the better choices.
-It’s smart to chat with your server or chef.
+It’s smart to chat with your server or the chef.
 And it’s perfectly okay to kindly ask a chef to put a sauce on the side or to use a light hand when salting a dish.

 Leave a Reply